whotookzakum/bapharia.com/src/routes/[[lang]]/guides/equipment.md

     Locked items are still be eligible to use as a Limit Break material.
 You will receive a warning message if you select an item that is locked.
 </StickyNote>

-### Discarding, Dismantling, and Selling Equipment
-Visit the storage NPC to dismantle your unused equipment for crafting materials or sell them for Luno.
-They can also be discarded from your inventory or storage.

 ## Weapons
 Weapons provide stats and often have an element.
 Switching weapon types will automatically change your class (after completing the Class Master's [quest](/db/quest/SQ101_001)).
 Base weapons for each class can be purchased from the vendor in Asterleeds.